Blind Observers of the Sky: Test on Mocks

 This consideration is key to understand the different behaviour of the mocks in figure~\ref{fig:alphascatterFSdiffz}.
 While the blind CMASS catalogue matches the expectation very accurately, the value of $(f\sigma_8)\blind$ is over predicted by $\sim 1\sigma$ for the LOWZ sample.
 The chosen value of $\gamma\shift=0$, and hence $\Delta \gamma=0.55$ indicates the upper limit for an accurate prediction for the growth rate after blinding.
 This extreme case, while very illustrative, should not be applied if possible in any realistic blinding scenario.
 The resulting catalog would still be blind, but the condition to be able to ``unblind parameter values without the need to rerun the analysis pipeline" would not be satisfied.

-The predictability of the blinding procedure proposed here for shifted values deviating by (at least) up to $20\%$ should be more than enough given the anticipated precision level of future galaxy surveys.
+The predictability of the blinding procedure proposed here for shifted values deviating by up to $20\%$ should be more than enough given the anticipated precision level of future galaxy surveys at all redshifts.

 Another important observation from figure \ref{fig:alphascatterFSdiffz} is that even mocks that are distant from the dashed blue line follow eq. \eqref{eq:dashed_line_RSD} very well.
 Therefore we conclude that even for mocks with different best fit parameters with respect to the reference ones, the blinding shift can be well predicted.